NipunaRanasinghe/module-ballerinax-slack/docs/README.md

    - `types.bal`: Contains the data types used in the client.
    - `utils.bal`: Contains utility functions used in the client.

-## Step 5: Testing the Connector
+## Step 4: Testing the connector

-1. Navigate to the `ballerina/tests` directory and create a new Ballerina test file to test the connector operations.
-2. Implement test cases for the most common use cases (or all use cases if possible) related to the connector operations.
+Now that your connector is generated, it’s important to write tests to ensure everything works as expected.

+1. In the `ballerina/tests` directory, add the required test files and write test cases for the key operations of your connector.
+Aim to cover as many API use cases as possible.

+2. Execute the tests using the `bal test` commands to verify the functionality of your connector.

-Detailed information on writing tests can be found in the [Ballerina testing guide](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/).
+> For detailed guidance on writing tests, check the [Ballerina testing guide](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/).

+> For sample implementations, refer to the [test implementation of the Ballerina Twitter connector]((https://github.com/ballerina-platform/module-ballerinax-twitter/tree/main/ballerina/tests).

-## Step 6: Updating Documentation
+## Step 5: Documenting the connector

+Documentation is crucial for helping others understand and use your connector effectively.

-1. Update the `Module.md` and `Package.md` files in the `ballerina` directory with the sections below:
+1. **Update `Module.md` and `Package.md`**: In the `ballerina` directory, update these files with:
-   - **Overview**: A brief description of the connector and its purpose.
+   - **Overview**: A brief introduction to the connector.
-   - **Setup guide**: Instructions on how to set up and use the connector.
+   - **Setup**: How to configure and start using the connector.
-   - **Quickstart**: A simple example demonstrating how to use the connector.
+   - **Quickstart**: A simple example to get users started.
-   - **Examples**: links to example code demonstrating the connector's usage.
+   - **Examples**: Detailed code samples.

-2. Update the main `README.md` file in the root directory with more detailed information about the connector, its features, and how to use it.
+2. **Update `README.md`**: Update the main `README.md` file in the project root to provide comprehensive information about your connector, including its features and usage.

-3. All the real world examples should be added to the `examples/` directory.
+3. **Add Examples**: Place real-world usage examples in the `examples/` directory.

-## Conclusion
+## Step 6: Publishing the connector

+Once you’ve completed the development and testing of your connector, it’s time to publish it for others to use.

+1. Make sure to update the `Ballerina.toml` file with the below details:
+   - `org`: Your organization name.
+   - `name`: The name of your connector.
+   - `version`: The version of your connector.
+   - `license`: The license under which your connector is distributed.
+   - `authors`: Your name and email address.
+   - `keywords`: Keywords to help users find your connector.
+   - `icon`: Relative path to the icon file.
+   - `repository`: The URL of your GitHub repository.

+2. Follow the steps in the [Ballerina package publishing guide](https://ballerina.io/learn/publish-packages-to-ballerina-central/) to publish your connector to Ballerina Central under your organization.

+---

 Congratulations!
-You've successfully completed your first Ballerina connector using the OpenAPI tool.
+You've successfully created your first Ballerina connector using OpenAPI.
+This process allows you to quickly integrate external services and share your connector with the Ballerina community.

-Remember to keep your connector up-to-date with any changes in the OpenAPI specification and to test thoroughly, especially after making custom modifications.
+Remember to keep your connector up-to-date with any changes in the API’s OpenAPI specification and to test thoroughly whenever updates are made.

-> Note: Always ensure you're complying with the API's terms of service and usage guidelines when developing and using your connector.
+Also, ensure you comply with the API’s terms of service when developing and distributing your connector.